apache/druid/docs/content/development/extensions-core/kafka-ingestion.md

 ### Schema/Configuration Changes

-Following from the previous section, schema and configuration changes are managed by first shutting down the supervisor with a call to the `POST /druid/indexer/v1/supervisor/<supervisorId>/shutdown` endpoint, waiting for the running tasks to complete, and then submitting the updated schema via the `POST /druid/indexer/v1/supervisor` create supervisor endpoint.
-The updated supervisor will begin reading from the offsets where the previous supervisor ended and no data will be lost.
-If the updated schema is posted before the previously running tasks have completed, the supervisor will detect that the tasks are no longer compatible with the new schema and will issue a shutdown command to the tasks which may result in the current segments not being published.
-If this happens, the tasks based on the updated schema will begin reading from the same starting offsets as the previous aborted tasks and no data will be lost.
+Schema and configuration changes are handled by submitting the new supervisor spec via the same `POST /druid/indexer/v1/supervisor` endpoint used to initially create the supervisor.
+The overlord will initiate a graceful shutdown of the existing supervisor which will cause the tasks being managed by that supervisor to stop reading and begin publishing their segments.
+A new supervisor will then be started which will create a new set of tasks that will start reading from the offsets where the previous now-publishing tasks left off, but using the updated schema.
+In this way, configuration changes can be applied without requiring any pause in ingestion.